chuavctr/chuavctr.github.io/README.md

 # chuavctr.github.io

-This is gonna be hosting my portfolio website
+This repository will host my portfolio website.